webpack/react-webpack-server-side-example/README.md

 Run the 3 steps:

-1. Compile the browser bundle and store the resulting stats.
-2. Compile the server-side bundle.
-This uses the stats of the browser bundle to write the correct script tag to the browser bundle url.
+1. Compile the browser bundle and the server-side bundle.
+It also stores stats from the browser bundle as json file.
-3. Starts a server.
+2. Starts a server.
 The server requires the server-side bundle, which generates HTML for every request.
+It also reads the filename of the browser bundle to insert the `<script>`-tag.

 ## License